fesihkeskin/Driving_Cycle/README.md

 Driving_Cycle is a data-driven framework for generating and analyzing realistic driving cycles.
 This repository provides the necessary code and resources to implement the framework and utilize its features.

-➡️ **Please note that the proposed method of code provided in this repository is currently under review for publication.**

 ## Features

 -   Generation of realistic driving cycles using advanced techniques.